Written By: Frances Gatta

 Consider dedicating at least 10 minutes of your day to check in with your body.
 When you check in with your body, you’re listening to it and taking note of every feeling, sensation, and emotion without giving meaning to them.

-If you have an Oura Ring, the Explore feature allows you to take a break from the busyness of the day to scan your body anytime, anywhere.
-Doing this boosts your productivity by refreshing your mind and recentering your focus.
+Member Tip: Access Explore content on Oura to take a break from the busyness of the day.
+You can access guided meditations and breathing exercises straight from the Oura App.
+Doing this boosts your productivity by refreshing your mind and recentering your focus. |